meganuke/lambda-seed-sample/README.md

 ## Still WIP

-make sure to set the .env variables and execute the migration first.
+make sure to set the .env variables and execute the migration step by step.

 to run locally use: `serverless offline`